harrisonlab/phytophthora/pathogen/orthology/Pcac_Pinf_Ppar_Pcap_Psoj.md

   76
   The following RxLRs were found in Pcac unique orthogroups:
   2
+  These orthogroups contain the folloing number of RxLRs:
+  3
   The following RxLRs were found in Group1 unique orthogroups:
   15
+  These orthogroups contain the folloing number of RxLRs:
+  20

 ```

 The P.cactorum RxLR genes that were not found in orthogroups were identified: